braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/locations_and_geofences.md

 1. Your integration must support background push notifications.

-2. Braze location collection must be enabled.
+2. Braze location collection [must be enabled][1].

+{% alert note %}
->  On iOS, we are not strictly enforcing the Braze request processing policy for geofences.
+On iOS, we are not strictly enforcing the Braze request processing policy for geofences.
 When geofences are enabled, the requests will automatically be sent up even if the processing policy is manual processing.
+{% endalert %}

 ### Step 1: Enable Background Push